Chris Woakes

 In 2022, Woakes picked up his 100th Test wicket in the second Test against West Indies while the following year he completed 150 wickets in ODIs in a match against Sri Lanka.
 His consistent performances earned him a place in the England squad for the 2021 T20 World Cup.
 He was also part of the 2022 T20 World Cup where he played a key role in lifting the trophy for his country.
 Woakes is one of 6 players to play in both the 2019 ODI and 2022 T20 World Cup winning squads.
 In 2023, he was recalled for the 3rd Ashes Test where he picked up 6 wickets and contributed with the bat to win the match.
 He finished the series with 19 wickets and was named England's Player of the Series.

 Woakes have also played in different T20 Leagues around the world like the Hundred, International League T20, and the Australian T20 League.
 In 2017, he played for Kolkata in the Indian Premier League and ended up with 17 wickets in 13 games.
 The following year he was picked up by Bangalore but didn't enjoy much success and was released.
 He made a return in 2021 for Delhi after pulling out of the previous season but couldn't replicate his form.
-Woakes was bought by Punjab ahead of the 2024 Indian Premier League and will be an important member of the squad wanting to guide them to glory.
+Woakes was bought by Punjab ahead of the 2024 Indian Premier League but was released before the following season.